Home » Symptoms » Dog Symptoms A-Z » Fluid Leakage from Paws

 Wann zum Tierarzt?

-A veterinarian should be consulted if the symptoms persist or worsen for more than a few days.
+A veterinarian should be consulted if the symptoms persist for more than a few days or worsen.
 Especially if the dog shows signs of pain or the affected area changes, a veterinary examination is important.

 Symptomerkennung für den Tierhalter und tierärztliches diagnostisches Vorgehen